 UPDATE: The Abbe Museum and Dawnland, LLC are pleased to produce the second annual Fellowship Program in 2016, designed to help Wabanaki artists promote their work within the greater artistic communities.
 Three fellowships are awarded each year to provide support for travel, lodging, and other costs associated with exhibiting at Indian art markets in Maine and New Mexico.
 For 2016, the fellowships were awarded to Theresa Secord, Jason K. Brown, and Gabriel Frey.
 We are currently seeking applications for a third round of fellowships, to be awarded in July.

 • Enhance the Native American Festival and Basketmakers Market

-UPDATE: The Abbe is a strong partner for the Maine Indian Basketmakers Alliance and a successful festival was produced on July 9, 2016.
-Artists reported robust sales and we are confident this trend will continue.
+UPDATE: The Abbe is a strong partner for the Maine Indian Basketmakers Alliance and our next successful festival is on July 8, 2017.
+In 2016, artists reported robust sales and we are confident this trend will continue.
 For 2018, in its 25th year, the NAF will move to the Abbe Museum campus in downtown Bar Harbor.

 • Research and develop plans for an annual national juried show of Native art (Abbe Museum Indian Market)